r-lidar/rlas/cran-comments.md

 This is an early release because compilation failed on CRAN with osx and solaris (segfault)

-There was indeed a segfault in the code that, for unknown reason, was not a segfault in any other platform.
+There was indeed a segfault in the code that, for an unknown reason, was not a segfault in any other platform.
 I was not able to reproduce the issue whatever the compiler I used.
 The only way I reproduced the segfault was compiling the package via the r-hub.io osx builder.